yuanqing-wang/eng110/W7D1/research_proposal.md

 - From a macroscopic point of view, how would my research make the world a better/worse place?

 ### Bibliography
+Identify key references.
+It might not need to be as thorough as that of your final paper.

 ## Some tips
 - Consider start with (nested) bullet points and build on top of it.